anon-blue/anon.blue/README.txt

 ant to be an emporer.

-                                             We all want to help one another.
+      bore                                   We all want to help one another.

               sen
-           Masterbate more and be nice to people. gSometimes, like, do you ever get this?
-Like, when              ponies                            buttplugs
+           Masterbate more and be means your food isn't being dike, do you ever get this?
+Like, when you sometimes to a shit that smells really good.
+Like? not like poo a tall.
+It actually smells like something you'd really enjoy eating.
+Ha ha.
+I mean, I'd never actually eat it, but y'jnow, the thought does cross my min
-    I don't want to rule or conquer anyone.p         conquer all of the peoples
+d.

                                         afraid